Telecom-Paris/generic-rrweb-recorder/docs/FAQ.md

 Because if the access to the mic is refused, niether rrweb or audio recording will launch.

-If you clicked on refused by mistake, reload the page and click on the recording button again.
+If you clicked on refused by mistake, reload the page  or reset the permission for this page and click on the recording button again.